GrapeTec/T-SPLINE/README.md

 		described in section 2.2.
 BUILDING on unix/debian-like systems (except $ cmake .)have to be run in Command Line).
 	- To generate documentation Doxyfile created in the SOURCE_DIRECTORY/doxy folder can be used for the Doxygen tool

-### 3.4.
-Solving the problem with building of the "viewer" project on Windows systems:
-	- Because the "viewer" project is using OpenGL the following steps to setup the system have to be done:
-	- Provide all necessary header files (add gl.h, glu.h, and glaux.h header files in "../Microsoft Visual Studio XX.X/VC/include/gl" folder);
-	- Provide *.lib files (for Win32 project add glu32.lib, glut32.lib, opengl32.lib files or the similar
-	  libraries in "../Microsoft Visual Studio XX.X/VC/lib" folder);
-	- Provide *.dll files (for Win32 project add glu32.dll, glut32.dll, opengl32.dll or the similar files
-	  in "../Microsoft Visual Studio XX.X/VC/bin" folder);
-	- Link *.lib files to the project(viewer->Properties->Linker->Input: add glu32.lib;glut32.lib;opengl32.lib
-	  or the similar libraries in the field "Additional Dependencies");
-	- If you meet errors about SAFESEH, in the Property Page of the viewer project, Configuration Properties -> Linker -> Advanced
-	  Image Has Safe Exception Handlers => change to "NO (/SAFESEH:NO)"

 ## 4. HOW TO USE
 ### 4.1 DEMO
 The demo project will show you how to use the T-spline kernel.
 It creates a mouse T-spline model and generates STL files(ASCII & BINARY), OBJ file, DXF files(T-imgage, T-connect and T-pointset), STEP file and GNUPlot files.